 *Merit Upgrades: Students who are accepted early in the admissions cycle are allowed to provide updated academic information for scholarship increase consideration until March 1.
 After March 1 all merit scholarship offers already made will become final and all merit decisions after March 1 will be made at the time of admission with information on hand and will also be final.
 Academic information provided after March 1 or achieved after March 1 will not be considered for merit scholarship increases.

 Maine’s Top Scholars

-The top 20 accepted students from Maine who apply for this program will receive a scholarship that covers 100% of tuition and fees2.
+The top 20 accepted students from Maine will receive a scholarship that covers 100% of tuition and fees2.
 Top Scholar awards are renewable for 4 years with a maintained 3.3 GPA.